BayRanger/sensor_fusion/08-graph-optimization/REPORT.md

 sse	4892.595922
 std	1.037637

-benchmark of lidar odometry with imu.
+Benchmark of the lidar odometry with imu.

 max	34.013475
 mean	15.327241